Shopping cart

 Create a new, secure password for your account.

-Sintra Municipal Library – Casa Mantero
+Municipal Library of Sintra – Casa Mantero

 Igreja da Misericórdia (Church of Mercy)

-Mercado Municipal da Estefânia
+Mercado Estefânia

-Integrated into the "saloia" region (rural area around Lisbon), Sintra supplied the capital with fruits and vegetables sold in markets, fairs, or even on the streets of Lisbon.
-Sometimes it was the city dwellers who went to Sintra to stock up, at the Feira das Mercês and São Pedro, other times it was the "saloios" who took them to the city.
-Besides strawberries, wild berries, pink peaches, and brown pears, Reineta apples also delighted connoisseurs.
-The Reineta apple still remains today in the region’s orchards spread across the municipality, with a greater concentration in Fontanelas.
-The orchards of Colares were famous, lending their name to Praia das Maçãs (Apple Beach), reportedly because the river that flowed there passed through orchards and carried, in its waters, fallen apples to the beach.
-Here, at Mercado da Estefânia, you can still find all these products today.
+Once a bullring (with references to a major bullfight in July 1893), this is now the location of the Estefânia Municipal Market.
+As part of the surrounding rural area, Sintra supplied the capital with fruits and vegetables sold in markets, fairs, or even on the streets of Lisbon.
+Sometimes city dwellers would go to Sintra to get supplies at the Mercês and São Pedro fairs, and other times the farmers would take them to the city.
+Besides strawberries, wild fruits, pink peaches, brown pears, and Reineta apples were also a delight for connoisseurs.
+The Reineta Apple still remains in the region of orchards spread throughout the municipality, with a greater concentration in Fontanelas.
+The orchards of Colares were famous, which gave the name to Praia das Maçãs (Apple Beach), reportedly because the river that flowed there passed between the orchards and carried the fallen apples in its waters to the beach.
+Currently, there is also a food court in this space, offering visitors a more attractive experience.

 Miradouro da Correnteza